-In coordination with mosquito control districts throughout the state, the Sacramento-Yolo Mosquito and Vector Control District hosted several events during Mosquito and West Nile virus Awareness Week April 16-22.
+In coordination with mosquito control districts throughout the state, the Sacramento-Yolo Mosquito and Vector Control District hosted several events during Mosquito and West Nile virus Awareness Week April 21-27.
 This week marked the official launch of the advertising and public education campaign for the season.
-Various events to disseminate District messages also took place, some of them included repellent distribution at Loaves and Fishes and Communicare Health clinics these are two local agencies that serve homeless residents who are at high risk for mosquito bites and West Nile virus.
-Winners of the annual Fight the Bite Design a Calendar Page Contest were announced and awarded prizes at their school.
+Various events to disseminate District messages also took place, some of them included repellent distribution at Loaves and Fishes and Communicare Health clinics.
+These are two local agencies that serve homeless residents who are at high risk for mosquito bites and West Nile virus.
+Winners of the annual Fight the Bite Contest were announced and awarded prizes at their school.
 Lastly, presentations to various community groups were also made.